DaliaArchive/BackEndChallenge_001/instructions.md

 #Robot daycare APIs:

+##Notes

+For the purpose of the exercise I used a rails 4 application with the default test database sqlite.

+The application consists of a controller ( /controllers/api/robot_controller.rb) and three models : Robot, Revision, and Feature.

+Robot  model has a one to many relationship with Revision and Revision has a one to many relationship with Feature.

+Robot and Revision models have also convenience methods that are used to format the Json output of the API

+The Revision model keeps track of the date of an update and the type of the update("create" or "update") and provide a gateway to access to all the features introduced with that update.

+The Feature model represent every single feature that is submitted for a Robot and consist of a name-value pairs of attributes.

+Every time  an update request for a Robot is issued, the application create a Revision entry.
+Then it creates a new Feature entry for every submitted parameter, and associate those features with the current revision.
+In this way is possible to keep track of every change in the existing features without overriding the values.

+The application is configured to accept only Json requests and responds in Json format.

+I decided to use RSpec as test suite and the specific tests for the APIs can be found inside /spec/requests/api/robots_spec.rb

+# How to run

+### Run the application

+* bundle install
+* bundle exec rails s

+### Run the tests

+* bundle exec rspec (to run all the specs)

+#Usage

 ##Update a robot's attributes

 Update a robot's parameters, if the robot doesn't exit create a new one with the given parameters